White Pine – Peacemaker – Two of Evergreens (Wands)

-As a symbol of peace, they planted a white pine to proclaim the Great Binding Law of the Iroquois Confederacy and buried their arrows in the roots of the tree, pointed in the four directions.
+As a symbol of peace, they planted a white pine to proclaim the Great Binding Law of the Iroquois Confederacy and buried their arrows in the roots of the tree, pointing them in the four directions.

-Tall white pine trees, called “mast pines,” were used for square rigger ships.
-They were marked by the British Crown and reserved by the British Royal Navy when the colonies were becoming established.
-This led to the Pine Tree Riot of 1772, an act of rebellion that led to the American Revolution.
-The Iroquois Confederacy aided in the creation of the United States Constitution and the peaceful ideals of democracy.
+When the American colonies were first becoming established tall white pine trees, called “mast pines,” were used for square-rigger ships.
+They were marked by the British Crown and reserved for the British Royal Navy.
+This outraged the colonists who instigated the Pine Tree Riot of 1772, which ultimately led to the American Revolution.
+The Iroquois Confederacy, inspired by the white pine of peace and diplomacy, aided in the creation of the United States Constitution and the ideology of democracy.

 Message: Make peace with yourself and release old grudges that do not serve you or the greater good.
 When the spirit of white pine appears, we are being asked to take stock of our life and decide what we need to nurture and what we need to release.
-It encourages us to be grounded for the long term.
+Pine encourages us to ground ourselves as we plan for the long term.